Ramya-Gangavarapu/Mini_Project/README.md

 known or unknown environment in order to find the collision-free path from a given location to a given goal position.

+# CONCLUSION

+In this work, experiential modules are used to demonstrate the utility of Texas Instruments Robotic System Learning Kit (TI RSLK) for maze design.
+There is no need for microcontroller programming knowledge to use the experiential modules.
+Students are expected to be more motivated and able to cope with this math-intensive course if these experiential modules are included as part of the course.
+In the future, we plan on developing an AI-based Maze solving robot using the programming knowledge we have acquired.
+Thanks to TEXAS INSTRUMENTS.

+6. S.-Y. Jiang, C.-Y. Lin, K.-T. Huang, and K.-T. Song, ‘‘Shared control design of a walking-assistant
+robot,’’ IEEE Trans.
+Control Syst.
+Technol., vol. 25, no. 6, pp. 2143–2150, Jan.
+2017.
+7. A.-T. Nguyen, C. Sentouh, and J.-C. Popieul, ‘‘Driver-automation cooperative approach for shared steering control under multiple system constraints: Design and experiments,’’ IEEE Trans.
+Ind.
+Electron., vol. 64, no. 5,pp. 3819–3830, May 2017.